North004/North004.github.io/_posts/2024-10-16-aes-in-rust.md

 {: .prompt-info }

 ### Now onto the transformation
-Now that we have coverd the finite field $ GF(2^8) $ we can continue to implement the transformation:
+Now that we have coverd the finite field $ GF(2^8) $ we can continue to implement the transformation $ P $ which is defined below:
 * $ P : \mathbb{B}^{4 \times 1} \to \mathbb{B}^{4 \times 1} $.
 * $ P(c_i) = Mc_i $ ,where i is the column index.